 I bought an original NES!
 Since I recently re-purchased a Model 2 Genesis and built up a small collection, I was inspired to do the same for the Nintendo Entertainment System, the first console I ever owned (but traded in long, long ago).
 After grabbing Turtles II and III for my cartridge cleaning post, it was only a matter of time before I had to get the NES itself!
-Over the past few weeks I’ve been collecting a “small but mighty” library of favorite NES games, bought mostly from my favorite local game store since they’re all pretty easy to find.
+Over the past few weeks I’ve been collecting a “small but mighty” library of favorite NES games.
+Mostly from my favorite local game store since they’re all pretty easy to find.
 It’s been interesting playing several beloved NES games with a modern and critical lens.
 So let’s look at NES games worth playing today!

 This post may contain affiliate links